rust-lang/rfcs/text/0000-reformed-fn-pointers.md

 # Drawbacks

-This involves breaking changes.
+1. This involves breaking changes.
 However, currently function pointers are not used much.
 (See [this comment](https://github.com/rust-lang/rfcs/pull/883#issuecomment-76291284) for some statistics.)
+2. This goes down a particular path in the type system that may have unforeseen interactions.
+3. In order to hide the fact that `fn`s are zero-sized dynamically, functions like `size_of_val` would not be made usable on unsized types in the near future.

 # Alternatives

-Please see [RFC 883](https://github.com/rust-lang/rfcs/pull/883) and related discussions for the various alternatives.
+## A. Keep the status quo.

+And stick with function pointers that aren't quite function pointers.

+## B. Allow `fn{f} -> &'static fn`, not `&fn{f} -> &fn`.

+It is a bit strange that a value type can be coerced to a reference type, though `fn{f}`s are indeed pointer-like in a way.

+## B. Make function item types truly donate functions.

+This alternative makes values of the type `fn{f}`s not copyable, and only `&fn{f}`s (and variations) can be passed around.

+This has the advantage of having dedicated types for representing functions (new `fn{f}`s), and there will be no pointer-like handle types (current `fn{f}`s), only true function references/pointers (`&fn{f}`s and variations).

+However, unlike function handles, function references/pointers cannot be zero-sized.
+Also, if `fn{f}`s are no longer `Copy`, more code will have to be changed to use `&fn{f}`, making this alternative a much larger-scale breaking change.

+## C. Make function item types `&'static fn{f}`s.

+Like Alternative B, this also rules out the possibility of zero-sized function handle types.

 # Unresolved questions

-None.
+What exactly are the "unforeseen interactions" in Drawback 2, if any?